livechat/chat-window-ios/README.md

 If you have file sharing enabled for the visitors, you should provide usage description by including `NSPhotoLibraryUsageDescription` (`Privacy - Photo Library Usage Description`), `NSCameraUsageDescription` (`Privacy - Camera Usage Description`) and `NSMicrophoneUsageDescription` (`Privacy - Microphone Usage Description`) keys in your `Info.plist` file to avoid crash on iOS 10 or higher.
 You can check `Info.plist` files in example projects.

+## Third party integrations

+### Snap Call

+LiveChat SDK offers built in Snap Call (https://snapcall.io) integration.
+To benefit from that feature you have to prepare you application for requesting a mic permission from the user.
+That can be done by adding the `NSMicrophoneUsageDescription` key to the `Info.plist` file.

 ## Sample Apps

 Sample apps for both Swift and Objective-C can be found in the `Examples` folder.